The Stars Are Ours!: Back story

 The Moon, Mars and Venus have been explored and found unsuitable for colonization.
 Back on the Earth, two very different factions compete to determine the future of humanity: the Free Scientists, who refuse to accept political, racial and religious divisions, and the nationalists.
 Armed men seize control of one of the space stations orbiting the planet, convert it into a weapon, and (perhaps accidentally) devastate most of the world's heavily populated areas.

-A fanatic named Arturo Renzi rises up, blaming the catastrophe on the scientists and "techneers" and espousing a return to a simpler, less technological life.
+A fanatic named Arturo Renzi rises up, blaming the catastrophe on the scientists and "techneers" while advocating a return to a simpler, less technological life.
 When he is assassinated, the Free Scientists are hunted down.
-Within a period of three days, most are killed; the few remaining survivors are either enslaved by the ruling Peacemen of the Company of Pax or go into hiding, to be tracked down one by one in the following years.
+Within a period of three days, most are killed; the few remaining survivors are either enslaved by the ruling Peacemen of the Company of Pax or go into hiding, to be tracked down one over the years.
 Society is structured into three classes, the Peacemen nobility and their landsmen overseers, a vast peasantry, and the work-slaves, composed of actual or suspected scientists.
-Most technology is rejected and civilization ebbs.
+Most technology is rejected and civilization regresses.